The Life Cycle of a Plastic Bag – Infographic

 The Role Nonrenewable Resources Play In the Process

 Disposable plastic bags are made using nonrenewable resources, like oil and natural gas.
-These materials are heated and processed into strings which are stretched to form a thin plastic film that are turned into the ubiquitous plastic bags.
+These materials are heated and processed into strings stretched to form a thin plastic film that is turned into ubiquitous plastic bags.

-The bags are customized with branding and shipped off to retail locations where they are used to pack up customer’s purchases and carry goods.
+The bags are customized with branding and shipped off to retail locations where they are used to pack up customers’ purchases and carry goods.
 On average single-use plastic bags are used for 20 minutes.
 It is frustrating to use nonrenewable resources to create bags that are used for a mere 20 minutes.
-When oil and natural gas is used that’s it – there is no more.
+When oil and natural gas are used, that’s it – there is no more.
 There is a limited supply of these resources, so they need to be responsibly managed.

 Recycling Disposable Plastic Bags Is Not Working

-It is possible to recycle single-use plastic bags, but only a very small percentage of the bags created end up being recycled.
-If the majority of single-use plastic bags were recycled, that would change the conversation and it would not be such a waste to use nonrenewable resources.
+It is possible to recycle single-use plastic bags, but only a tiny percentage of the bags created are recycled.
+If most single-use plastic bags were recycled, that would change the conversation, and it would not be such a waste to use nonrenewable resources.

-Some recyclable materials can only be recycled a specific amount of times.
+Some recyclable materials can only be recycled for a specific amount of time.
 Plastic can be recycled an unlimited amount of times.
-The hold up when it comes to recycling plastic bags is the process.
+The hold-up when it comes to recycling plastic bags in the process.

-The thin bags can easily become tangled in the machinery, and this really slows down and complicates the process.
-For this reason most recycling facilities do not accept disposable plastic bags, and most people in the U.S. cannot simply toss their old disposable plastic bags in their curbside recycling bin.
+The thin bags can easily become tangled in the machinery, which slows down and complicates the process.
+For this reason, most recycling facilities do not accept disposable plastic bags, and most people in the U.S. cannot simply toss their old disposable plastic bags in their curbside recycling bin.

 Many grocery stores accept old plastic bags for recycling, but a lack of outreach prevents these programs from reclaiming anywhere near the amount of bags handed out.

 The Reality for Plastic Bags Once They Have Been Used